Tell Me Your Story, and here is a little bit of mine

 I wear many hats as a therapist.
 My job is to encourage, hold hope, guide, listen, validate, ponder, co-construct, laugh with you, and solve problems together.
 I don’t believe in therapy homework.
 No thought logs, tracking emotions, or

 I am a Registered Psychotherapist through the CRPO (License #11757).
 My services are covered by insurance companies that have coverage for psychotherapy.
+I have been seeing clients since May 2022.
+I am no longer under supervision and I am authorized to practice independently.

 My job as a therapist is not to tell you what is wrong with you, or to diagnose you, or to tell you what to do.
 It is often the case that people do a very good job of telling themselves what is wrong already.
 It is also often the case that people know what it is that they need to do, but they don’t do it.
 My job is to explore this area with you by asking good questions, and by providing understanding through stories.